nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - `addInt` now supports unsigned integers.

 Compatibility notes:
-- `system.delete` had a most surprising behavior when the index passed to it was out of bounds (it would delete the last entry then).
+- `system.delete` had surprising behavior when the index passed to it was out of bounds (it would delete the last entry then).
 Compile with `-d:nimStrictDelete` so that an index error is produced instead.
 Be aware however that your code might depend on this quirky behavior so a review process is required on your part before you can